UPPMAX/UPPMAX-documentation/docs/software/ssh.md

 * Known ssh key: /home/user/.ssh/id_ed25519_key
 ```

-First time you login, you will be asked for the password and the key wil be handled by the key-manager.
+First time you login, you will be asked for the password and the key will be handled by the key-manager.
 Check with

 ```
 ssh-add -l